iwashi623/dekopin/README.md

 - Tags must consist of lowercase alphanumeric characters and hyphens (e.g., `release-v1`, `v1-0-0`)
 - Commands have appropriate required flags
 - Input values are validated before execution

+## Troubleshooting

+### Common Errors

+- **Timeout Errors**: By default, Dekopin has a 30-second timeout.
+For long-running operations, consider increasing this value in your code.
+- **Connection Errors**: If you see "client connection is closing" errors, ensure that your client connections remain open during API calls.
+- **Tag Format Errors**: If you receive errors about invalid tag formats, ensure your tags follow the naming rules (lowercase alphanumeric and hyphens only).

 ## License